 Describe the quality, quantity and significance of groundwater in the project area and any surrounding area potentially affected by the project's activities.
 Describe the nature and hydrology of the aquifers of the potentially affected area, including:

-geology and stratigraphy
+- geology and stratigraphy

-- aguifer type, such as confined, unconfined, karst or perched
+- aquifer type, such as confined, unconfined, karst or perched

-- · depth to, and thickness of, the aguifers
+- depth to and thickness of the aquifers

 - the significance of the resource at a local and regional scale

 - depth to water level and seasonal changes in levels

 - groundwater flow directions (defined from water level contours)

 - groundwater yield

 - groundwater quality

-- · interaction with surface water
+- interaction with surface water

-- · interaction with saline water
+- interaction with saline water

-- · possible sources of recharge
+- possible sources of recharge

-- · vulnerability to pollution.
+- vulnerability to pollution.

-The description will include a survey of existing groundwater supply facilities (bores, wells, or excavations) to the extent of any potential impacts.
+The description will include a survey of existing groundwater supply facilities (bores, wells or excavations) to inform the extent of any potential impacts.
 Include and analyse the following information:

-- location of potentially affected bores or wells - · pumping parameters - draw down and recharge at normal pumping rates - seasonal variations (if records exist) of groundwater levels.
+- location of potentially affected bores or wells - pumping parameters - draw down and recharge at normal pumping rates - seasonal variations (if records exist) of groundwater levels.

-Develop and describe a network of observation points and a monitoring program that would satisfactorily monitor groundwater resources both before and after commencement of operations.
-The data obtained from the groundwater survey will be sufficient to enable specification of the major ionic species, pH, electrical conductivity, total dissolved solids and any potentially toxic or harmful substances.
+Develop and describe a groundwater monitoring program, including a suitable groundwater monitoring bore network, that would satisfactorily monitor groundwater resources both before and after commencement of operations.
+The groundwater monitoring bores must be constructed according to the Minimum Construction Requirements for Water Bores in Australia, Edition 2, September 2003.
+The monitoring data obtained from the groundwater survey has to include major ionic species, pH, electrical conductivity, total dissolved solids and any potentially toxic or harmful substances that may be present in the groundwater or that may enter the groundwater from activities associated with this project.